Utkarshkhotele/-Crypto-price-tracker-/README.md

-# 📱 CryptoTracker
+# 📱Market Movers

-CryptoTracker is a Flutter-based mobile app that lets users track real-time prices, trends, and charts for their favorite cryptocurrencies.
+Market Movers is a Flutter-based mobile app that lets users track real-time prices, trends, and charts for their favorite cryptocurrencies.
 It features clean UI, onboarding, favorites, charting with `fl_chart`, and uses CoinGecko API.

 ## 🚀 Features